inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/400-introduction.rst

 This unit covers much of what we have been working toward.
-We will bring together the data which we now know how to collect in OpenStreetMap, QGIS spatial analysis skills and the power of |project_name|
+We will bring together the data which we now know how to collect in OSM, QGIS spatial analysis skills and the power of |project_name|
 to help develop effective and informative contingency plans.